TomKnowles1994/Biomimetics-Ring-Attractors/README.md

 ## Data

-The robot trajectories and the PCN experiences used to trigger corrective input can be found on the [here](https://we.tl/t-Jb3unP2Gy0 "Link to the trajectory and PCN datasets").
+The robot trajectories and the PCN experiences used to trigger corrective input can be found [here](https://we.tl/t-Jb3unP2Gy0 "Link to the trajectory and PCN datasets").

 The rat trajectory data used to generate Figure 2 is taken from [Sargolini et al. (2006)](https://www.science.org/doi/10.1126/science.1125572 "Link to the Sargolini et al paper")